Church of St Martin, Worle: History

-Following the dissolution of the monasteries the carved misericords from Woodspring Priory were moved to St Martin's.
+Following the dissolution of the monasteries the carved misericords from Woodspring Priory were moved to the South side stalls of the chancel at St Martin's.

 The Church is now ecumenical, with Methodist as well as Church of England ministers.
 The parish and benefice of Worle is within the Diocese of Bath and Wells.

 Architecture

 The stone building has a tiled roof and consists of a four bay nave, chancel and north aisle.
 The three-stage tower is supported by angle buttresses.